Entertainmasters/entertainmasters.github.io/README.md

 # Official Entertainmasters Website

-**Temporary** Hosted on github we dont have anything to hide since almost all source code will be seen by development tool.
+**Temporary** Hosted on github we dont have anything to hide since almost all source code will be seen by developer tool.